reemharbi/eternity/README.md

   </p>

 ## Motivation
 This website was made as a way to remember all the great memories and members of the SEI - Eternity course.
-It also serves as a great reference to all the course materials that were took in the duration of it
+It also serves as a great reference to all the course materials that were took in the duration of it.

 <p align="center"> :heart: </p>